VijoyV/ipriotix-uaa-test-web/README.md

 # ipriotix-iam-admin-web
+MERN Web App.
-It mainly used to register and manage users into -ipriotix-iam-server using it's APIs
+It mainly used to register and manage users with ipriotix-iam-server using it's public APIs.